sridhar-varma/SkimLit/README.md

 # SkimLit
-Based on the State of the Art Neural Networks for Joint Sentence Classification in Medical Paper Abstracts research work published , which combines multiple level of embedding to create abstract classes
+Based on the State of the Art Neural Network for Joint Sentence Classification in Medical Paper Abstracts research work published , which combines multiple level of embeddings to create abstract classes

 refer paper:Neural networks for joint sentence classification in medical paper abstracts. (https://arxiv.org/pdf/1612.05251.pdf)